shirosatku/ToDoList/README.md

-# ToDO List
+# To DO List
-This is a full stack To-Do List web application developed using the MERN stack.
+This is a full stack To Do List web application developed using the MERN stack.

 ## Technologies
 * [![React][React.js]][React-url]